Titans | |

 The second season focuses on the official reformation of the Titans as Dick trains a new team composed of Rachel, Gar, and Jason.
 The Titans' return, however, leads to the reemergence of feared assassin Deathstroke, whose prior conflict with the original team caused their disbanding.
 As Deathstroke attempts to eliminate the heroes, the original Titans are forced to face him again, while other threats emerge from the malevolent Cadmus Laboratories and Kory's sister Blackfire.

 The third season sees the Titans travel to Gotham City after Jason is murdered, where Dick teams up in protecting the city with Police Commissioner Barbara Gordon.
 When Jason returns under the control of notorious criminal Jonathan Crane, the Titans find themselves battling their former teammate to prevent Crane from destroying Gotham.
-Also depicted are Kory's tense reunion with Blackfire, who seeks redemption for past actions, Donna's return from the afterlife following her death in the previous season and the introduction of Tim Drake, who succeeds Jason as Robin.
+Also depicted are Kory's tense reunion with Blackfire, who seeks redemption for past actions and Donna's return from the afterlife following her death in the previous season.

 Main article: List of Titans characters |